Skip to main content

 How much does an OnlyFans chatter cost per month?

 Base offshore wages are ~$3,560/month per creator (2.2 seats × 12 hrs × 30 days × $4.50/hr), but the full cost adds 5% commission, ~$550/month management overhead per creator, 8–15% revenue leakage, and a ~55% annual attrition tax.
 Modeled fully, chatter operations run $4,000–$6,000/month per creator at scale, far above the headline wage.
+These are modeled estimates and vary widely by wage geography, seat ratio, and revenue per creator.

 Why do you need 2.2 chatters per creator?